 There are many exercises you can do with a bodybuilding chest workout.
 This article will discuss doing a bodybuilding chest workout and provide a sample routine.
 Keep reading for more information!

--Bench Press: The bench press is one of the most classic bodybuilding chest exercises.
-You can do this exercise with either a barbell or dumbbells.
+The bench press is one of the most classic bodybuilding chest exercises.
+You can do this exercise with either a barbell or a dumbbell.
 When using a barbell, you will want to set the weight to perform 8-12 reps per set.
 If you are using dumbbells, you will want to start with a lighter weight and slowly increase the weight as you get stronger.

--Incline Bench Press: The incline bench press is another excellent exercise for bodybuilding your chest.
-This exercise works the upper part of your chest, often neglected in other workouts.
+The incline bench press is another excellent exercise for bodybuilding your chest.
+This exercise works the upper part of your chest, which is often neglected in other workouts.
 Again, you will want to set the weight to perform 8-12 reps per set.

--Push-Ups: Push-ups are a great exercise at home or in the gym.
+Pushups are great exercise at home or in the gym.
 They are a great way to work your chest, shoulders, and triceps.
-If you are new to push-ups, start with your knees on the ground.
-Then, as you get stronger, you can move to do regular push-ups with your feet on the ground.
+If you are new to pushups, start with your knees on the ground.
+Then, as you get stronger, you can do regular pushups with your feet on the ground.

 The Weight, Sets, Reps, and Rest Time to Perform a Bodybuilding Chest Workout